AFP in Brief

 Applications for the 2017 Adrenaline Film Project are now closed.
 Check back next fall for information about the 2018 Adrenaline Film Project.

 Before you apply, please read and review the 2017 Adrenaline Rules.
 Please note that all applicants must be 18 years or older.
 Applying as a High Schooler?
 Skip down and see our High School Students section below.

 The Documents Required To Enter

-- 2017 AFP Application (online submission only)
+- 2017 AFP Application (no longer accepting submissions)

-- 2017 Participant Agreement (online submission only)
+- 2017 Participant Agreement (no longer accepting submissions)

 - Short film directed by one of the participants (10 minutes max), screener link to be included in Entry Form

 - $20 application fee in the form of a check made payable to UVA-Virginia Film Festival (to be supplemented by the additional participation fee if the team is selected for the Project.)